canarytrace/documentation/v2/doc/docs/rum/rumClient.md

 :::

 ### Implementation
 For start of gathering data from your frontend, you must insert the RUM Client javascript into your HTML template.
-That is all.
+That's all.
 The RUM Client javascript insert before `</head>` tag into every HTML template.

 Minimal configuration.